atmel-maxtouch/mxt-app/README.md

 ## Android

+To compile using Android NDK:

     ndk-build

+To enable debug:

+    ndk-build NDK_DEBUG=1

-Binaries will be placed in libs/armeabi
+Binaries will be placed in libs/

+The Android NDK is available from https://developer.android.com/tools/sdk/ndk/

 ### Running on Android